-As a community, we should strive to maintain patience and compassion with ourselves, and each other, as we confront known and unknown risks, and we should also strive to develop resilient learning plans to ensure you make progress toward your academic goals.
+As a community, we should strive to maintain patience and compassion with ourselves, and each other, as we confront known and unknown risks, and we should also strive to develop learning plans to ensure you make progress toward your academic goals.

 - Communications Plan: How will you communicate with your instructors and classmates and receive accurate university information during the event of an emergency?